Switching your phone system to Teams Voice? Five things to consider

 Has your phone system served your employees and clients well in the last few months?
 Perhaps like many companies, you had to hurriedly arrange to forward your calls to mobiles and lost a lot of your system’s functionality because of this.

-Here, our Jason Wynn makes a case for moving to Microsoft Teams Voice.
+Here, we make a case for moving to Microsoft Teams Voice.
 But this isn’t a sales pitch; after all, you need to make an informed choice.
-As well as outlining the benefits, Jason outlines the potential pitfalls and shares nuggets of advice along the way.
+As well as outlining the benefits, we outline the potential pitfalls and share nuggets of advice along the way.

 Teams Voice: The Opportunities